oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 `domain-resources` | JRF and WLS domain resources |
 `archives` | Source code location for WebLogic Deploy Tooling application ZIP archives |
 `model-images` | Staging for each model image's WDT YAML, WDT properties, and WDT archive ZIP files.
 The directories in `model images` are named for their respective images|
-`model-configmaps` | Staging files for a model configmap that configures a data source |
+`model-configmaps` | Staging files for a model ConfigMap that configures a data source |
 `ingresses` | Load balancer Ingresses |
 `utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected `restartVersion`, image name, and ready state |
 `utils/patch-restart-version.sh` | Utility for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll') |